 (1) Discrepancy in total is due to rounding.
-(2) The 1381 Budget Law was formulated on the basis of GFSM 2001 methodology.
+(2) Since 1381, the budget law has been formulated on the basis of GFSM 2001 methodology.
 Therefore, revenue includes taxes and other revenue, and sale of oil, which was previously classified under revenue, is transferred to "disposal of non-financial assets".
 In this classification, government expenditure is divided into two headings: expense (current expenditures) and acquisition of non-financial assets (development expenditures).
 As a result, the operating balance is the differential of revenue and expense, and the net disposal of non-financial assets is the differential of disposal and acquisition of non-financial assets.
 Thus, 1381 figures are not fully comparable with respective previous periods.

-(3) In 1382, other revenue also includes transparency in price of energy bearers, Note 12, Budget Law for 1382.
+(3) In 1382 Budget Law, other revenue also includes implicit subsidy for energy bearers.
 (4) Includes subsidy paid on energy bearers.